Dick Weber: Media presence and legacy

 The Weber Cup, named after Dick, is a Ryder Cup-style event that pits European and American ten-pin bowlers against one another.
 It is held annually in England.
 From 2008 to 2010, the PBA had a tour stop named the Dick Weber Open.
 In 2011, the PBA named its all-new playoff series the Dick Weber PBA Playoffs.

 "He was the greatest ambassador in the history of the game.
 Everybody liked Dick Weber, even the guy he was beating.
 Like (Arnold) Palmer, he's the one who got everyone interested in his sport."

 — —PBA Commissioner Tom Clark in 2016.

 On April 17, 2006, the inaugural Dick Weber Tribute was held in St. Louis.
 Organized by Bill McCorkle, the event attracted many of bowling's top luminaries.
 The event was attended by over 20 members of the Weber family, representing four generations, as well as over 50 professional bowlers, including champions and members of the Hall of Fame.
 The highlight of the evening came when Pete Weber delivered a moving tribute.
 Many in the audience had never seen this side of him before.

 A documentary on the life and fame of Dick Weber was released on March 23, 2007, by Live Technologies, Inc. and Bill McCorkle.
 It consists of interviews with many current and former professional bowlers, family, and sportscasters as well as footage covering Weber's 60-year history as a professional athlete.

+Said all-time PBA major titles leader Jason Belmonte in 2026, "The Weber name, it is bowling.
+I have a lot of respect for the Weber name."

 Weber's legacy also lives on through the Bowling Proprietors Association of America (BPAA), which began giving out an annual BPAA Dick Weber Bowling Ambassador award in 2006 (won that year by Dick Ritger).
-The most recent award winner was Verity Crawley in 2024.
+The most recent award winner was Larry Nowak in 2025.
+Also, the PBA50 Dick Weber Sportsmanship Award is given annually to the "senior tour" player that best represents Weber's class, character and humility during a given season.